Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes

 Without loss of generality, let the $Z_{i}$ undecoded edges be connected to a set of left nodes $\mathcal{S}$.
-Since each left node has degree ${d}$, it is obvious from \eqref{undecoded_edges} that $|\mathcal{S}|\leq K\varepsilon$ with high probability.
+Since each left node has degree ${d}$, it is obvious from \eqref{undecoded_edges} that $|\mathcal{S}| = Z_{i}/d < K\varepsilon$ with high probability.
 Note that our peeling decoder fails to decode the set $\mathcal{S}$ of left nodes if and only if there are no more single-ton right nodes in the neighborhood of $\mathcal{S}$.
-A sufficient condition for all the right nodes in $\mathcal{N}(\mathcal{S})$ to have at least one single-ton is that the average degree of the right nodes in the set $\mathcal{N}(\mathcal{S})$ is at most $2$, which implies that $|\mathcal{S}|{d}/|\mathcal{N}(\mathcal{S})| \leq 2$ and hence $|\mathcal{N}(\mathcal{S})|\geq |\mathcal{S}|{d}/2$.
-Since we have shown in Lemma \ref{lem_graph_expander} that any pruned graph from the regular ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ is a $(\varepsilon,1/2)$-expander with high probability such that $|\mathcal{N}(\mathcal{S})|\geq {d} |\mathcal{S}|/2$, there will be sufficient single-tons to peel off all the remaining edges. \begin{thm} Consider the ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ for our construction, the oracle-based peeling decoder peels off all the edges in the pruned graph in ${O}(K)$ iterations with probability at least $1-{O}(1/K)$. \end{thm} \begin{proof} The failure probability of the oracle-based peeling decoder is bounded by the probability (see \eqref{concentration_DE}) when \eqref{undecoded_edges} is not satisfied, and the probability that the pruned graph is not a $(\varepsilon,1/2)$-expander when \eqref{undecoded_edges} is satisfied (given by Lemma \ref{lem_graph_expander}).
-Both of these events occur with probability zero asymptotically in $K$.
-Last but not least, since there are a total of ${O}(K)$ edges in the pruned graph, and there is at least one edge being peeled off in each iteration with high probability, the result follows. \end{proof}
+A sufficient condition for all the right nodes in $\mathcal{N}(\mathcal{S})$ to have at least one single-ton is that the average degree of the right nodes in the set $\mathcal{N}(\mathcal{S})$ is strictly less than $2$, which implies that $|\mathcal{S}|{d}/|\mathcal{N}(\mathcal{S})| < 2$ and hence $|\mathcal{N}(\mathcal{S})| > |\mathcal{S}|{d}/2$.
+Since we have shown in Lemma \ref{lem_graph_expander} that any pruned graph from the regular ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$ is a $(\varepsilon,1/2)$-expander with high probability such that $|\mathcal{N}(\mathcal{S})| > {d} |\mathcal{S}|/2$, there will be sufficient single-tons to peel off all the remaining edges. \begin{thm} Given the ensemble $\mathcal{G}_{\rm reg}^N(\eta K, {d})$ with $d\geq 3$ and $\eta$ chosen based on Table \ref{Table_beta}, the oracle-based peeling decoder peels off all the edges in the pruned graph in ${O}(K)$ iterations with probability at least $1-{O}(1/K)$. \end{thm} \begin{proof} The oracle-based peeling decoder fails when: (1) the number of remaining edges in the $i$-th iteration cannot be upper bounded as $Z_i < K {d} \epsilon$ as in \eqref{concentration_DE}, or (2) the number of remaining edges can be upper bounded by $Z_i < K {d} \epsilon$ as in \eqref{undecoded_edges} but the remaining sub-graph is not a $(\varepsilon,1/2)$-expander.
+Event (1) occurs with an exponentially small probability so the total error probability is dominated by event (2).
+From Lemma \ref{lem_graph_expander}, we have that event (2) occurs with probability ${O}(1/K)$, which approaches $0$ asymptotically.
+Last but not least, since there are a total of ${O}(K)$ edges in the pruned graph, and there is at least one edge being peeled off in each iteration with high probability, the total number of iterations required to peel of the graph is ${O}(K)$. \end{proof}